parade-events/blog/_posts/2019-08-05-welcome-guide-parade-2.markdown

 The Explore page is the central hub of Parade!
 At the top of the Explore page is the current day's Spotlight.
 This event is curated algorithmically, or by Parade staff.
 The Explore page is meant to be dynamic and curated to your personal tastes (specified by the tags you've chosen).
-Some sub-categories on the Explore page include: Events Following", "Orgs You'll Love", "Top Events", and "Explore Tags".
+Some sub-categories on the Explore page include: "Events Following", "Orgs You'll Love", "Top Events", and "Explore Tags".

 <a id="dashboard"></a>